segmentio/segment-docs/src/connections/destinations/catalog/churnzero/index.md

 [ChurnZero](https://churnzero.net/) is a real-time Customer Success platform that helps subscription businesses fight churn, expand current accounts, increase product adoption and optimize the customer experience.

 This destination is maintained by ChurnZero.
-For any issues with the destination, [contact their team](mailto:support@churnzero.net).
+For any issues with the destination, [contact the ChurnZero Support team](mailto:support@churnzero.net).

 ## Getting Started